-Rabbits are well know for their reproductive habits however, only 15% of baby rabbits survive the first year.
-Rabbits have a plant based diet and do not eat meat.
-They typically eat between dusk and dawn as the low light allows them to hide from predators.
+Rabbits are well know for their reproductive habits however, only 15% of the babies survive the first year.
+They have a plant based diet and do not eat meat, typically eating between dusk and dawn as the low light allows them to hide from predators.

-Rabbits are very crafty and quick.
-Their eyes can rotate 360 degrees.
+These rodents are very crafty and quick and can rotate their eyes 360 degrees.
 This allows them to look behind them without turning their head!
 They can cause havoc to your yard and garden chewing off and eating expensive plants and damaging landscaping.
 They often make nests under decks, sheds, porches and buildings during baby season.
 Rabbit droppings can infect pets with heartworm.

 Rabbits can rotate their eyes 360 degrees and see behind itself without turning their head!

 Rabbits commonly seen have a dense greyish-brown coat of fur and may have short ears with black tips or large grey ears with black tips.
 The snowshoe hare changes colour with the seasons, the white fur turning reddish or grayish brown for the summer.
 The Easter Cottontail has a short white puffy tail.